openstreams/wflow/doc/wflow_sbm.rst

 ------------

-The soil part of wflow\_sbm model has its roots in the topog\_sbm model but has had considerable chnages over time. topog\_sbm is specifically designed to simulate fast runoff processes in small catchments while wflow\_sbm can be applied more widely.
+The soil part of wflow\_sbm model has its roots in the topog\_sbm model but has had considerable changes over time. topog\_sbm is specifically designed to simulate fast runoff processes in small catchments while wflow\_sbm can be applied more widely.
 The main differences are: